traefik/traefik/docs/content/routing/providers/kubernetes-crd.md

 ### Kind: `IngressRoute`

-`IngressRoute` is the CRD implementation of an HTTP [router](../routers/index.md#configuring-http-routers).
+`IngressRoute` is the CRD implementation of a [Traefik HTTP router](../routers/index.md#configuring-http-routers).

-Once the `IngressRoute` kind has been registered with the Kubernetes cluster, it can then be used as `IngressRoute` object.
+Register the `IngressRoute` kind in the Kubernetes cluster before creating `IngressRoute` objects.

 !!! info "IngressRoute Attributes"